yEvo uses a franchise model so you can take ownership of your experiments.

 Bethany Teale taught secondary school and now studies Metschnikowia pulcherrima evolution in the Henk lab at the University of Bath.

-Sheila Teves at the University of British Columbia
+Sheila Teves at the University of British Columbia studies transcriptional memory

 Alexa Warwick at Michigan State University studies ecology and education.